Skip to content

 VISION

-To be the knowledge hub of Creole languages and cultures in the Indian Ocean.
+To become a hub for Creole Studies and research in the Indian Ocean region.

 MISSION